Hell (2011 film): Reception

 Jay Weissberg of Variety described it as "a tightly crafted post-apocalyptic survival tale that makes up in conviction what it lacks in originality."
 Karsten Kastelan of The Hollywood Reporter wrote, "And while this Swiss-German co-production's straightforward storytelling and white-knuckle suspense are commendable, its success will in large part depend on how much agony and human deceit audiences are willing to take."
 Paul Mount of Starburst rated it 7/10 stars and wrote that though it lacks originality, it is a "stark and powerful film".
 Dan Geary of Total Film rated it 1/5 stars and criticized the cinematography.
 Mike Ferraro of Bloody Disgusting rated it 3.5/5 stars and wrote, "Hell does a great job of creating atmosphere and suspense.
 Sure, most of these things we have seen before, but the performances here really help guide it through the clichés in a captivating fashion."
 Scott Weinberg of Fearnet wrote, "what Hell lacks in originality, it makes up for in gritty intensity, strong performances, and a visual presentation that’s both a workout for the eyeballs, but also strangely beautiful to look at."
 Gerard Iribe rated it 3.5/5 stars and called it "a very decent picture" that should have had more science fiction elements.
 David Johnson of DVD Verdict called it "slick and tense in moments" but ultimately too derivative.

-Awards
+Accolades

 The film won the award for Best Film at Fantasporto.
 At the German Academy Awards, it won the award for Best Film Music and was nominated for Best Film.
 At Sitges Film Festival, it won Best Cinematography and Special Mention.